-It has officially been 2 months since we rescued and took custody of the 15 dogs from a restaurant in Yongin, Korea where they were destined to be handpicked for slaughter whenever a patron ordered fresh (dog) meat soup off the menu.
-They were kept in small, filthy cages on the property behind the restaurant, strategically …Read More about Yongin Dog Meat Rescue: 2 Months Later
+Since we rescued and took custody of the 15 dogs from a restaurant in Yongin, Korea where they were destined to be handpicked for slaughter whenever a patron ordered fresh (dog) meat soup off the menu.
+They were kept in small, filthy cages on the property behind the restaurant, strategically positioned away from public eyes despite …Read More about Yongin Dog Meat Rescue Update 1

 There are always surprises in the world of dog rescue, especially when it comes to dog meat farm survivors.
 You always expect them, but you never truly know the surprise entails.
 Some are unfortunate – will they have significant health issues?
 Irreversible trauma?
 Others are lovely surprises – personalities that willingly trust or a clean …Read More about And Bab(ies) Make 8